Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: INTRODUCTION

-The enhancement in sensitivity to phase-space displacements beyond the standard quantum limit (SQL) afforded by sub-Planck features depends on their structural form, with distinct behavior observed for anisotropic and isotropic configurations~\cite{akhtar2024sub-shot,naeemprapplied,llhr-hn2y,Barry2023}.
+The enhancement in sensitivity to phase-space displacements beyond the standard quantum limit (SQL) offered by sub-Planck features depends on their structural form, with different sensitivities held by their anisotropic and isotropic forms~\cite{akhtar2024sub-shot,naeemprapplied,llhr-hn2y,Barry2023}.
 Anisotropic sub-Planck structures yield direction-dependent enhancements in sensitivity to phase-space displacements, whereas isotropic counterparts exhibit a higher degree of sub-Planckness and enable phase-space sensitivity with greater precision~\cite{naeemprapplied}.
 These properties make isotropic sub-Planck features particularly attractive for quantum metrology.
 To the best of our knowledge, isotropic sub-Planck features within the SU(1,1) group have not yet been realized.
 In this work, we aim to develop refined sub-Planck features in the SU(1,1) framework by constructing multicomponent SU(1,1) compass states.
-Specifically, these generalized versions of the SU(1,1) compass state are constructed from the superposition of $\overline{n}$ Perelomov SU(1,1) coherent states on the Poincar\'e\xspace disk, where $\overline{n}$ ranges from small values ($\overline{n} = 6$) to large values ($\overline{n} \to \infty$).
-In these superpositions, the coherent states are symmetrically arranged along a circular path on the Poincar\'e disk, with the total number $\overline{n}$ restricted to even values; each component state lies at the same distance from the origin, and adjacent states are separated by an angle of $\frac{2\pi}{\overline{n}}$.
-The resulting SU(1,1) compass states generate isotropic sub-Planck structures, and as the number of superposed coherent states increases, the isotropic nature of these features becomes more pronounced.
+Specifically, these generalized versions of the SU(1,1) compass state are constructed from the superposition of $N$ Perelomov SU(1,1) coherent states on the Poincar\'e\xspace disk, where $N$ ranges from small values ($N = 6$) to large values ($N \to \infty$).
+In these superpositions, the coherent states are symmetrically arranged along a circular path on the Poincar\'e disk, with the total number $N$ restricted to even values; each component state lies at the same distance from the origin, and adjacent states are separated by an angle of $\frac{2\pi}{N}$.
+The resulting multicomponent SU(1,1) compass states generate isotropic sub-Planck structures, and as the number of superposed coherent states increases, the isotropy of these features becomes more pronounced.
 Furthermore, our generalized SU(1,1) compass states exhibit isotropic enhancement in their sensitivity to phase-space displacements, resulting in precision that exceeds the SQL consistently across all displacement directions, making them valuable resources for quantum metrology applications.